Icesayuh/Metacrafters/SolidarityCreateToken/README.md

 ### Executing the Program

 To run this program, you can use Remix, an online Solidity IDE.
-Follow these steps to get started:

-1. Go to the Remix website at [https://remix.ethereum.org/](https://remix.ethereum.org/).
-2. Create a new file by clicking on the "+" icon in the left-hand sidebar.
-Save the file with a `.sol` extension (e.g., `SaiTok.sol`).
-3. Copy and paste the following code into the file:
+## Authors
+Isaiah Ezekiel E. Guevarra | 202110093